 - Use 'crypto-accelerator' with HSMs that have hardware cryptographic acceleration features, such as the SCA 6000 board.
 This causes OpenSSL to run all supported cryptographic operations in the HSM. - Use 'sign-only' with HSMs that are designed to function primarily as secure key storage devices, but lack hardware acceleration.
-These devices are highly secure, but are not necessarily any faster at cryptography than the system CPU often, they are slower.
+These devices are highly secure, but are not necessarily any faster at cryptography than the system CPU --- often, they are slower.
 It is therefore most efficient to use them only for those cryptographic functions that require access to the secured private key, such as zone signing, and to use the system CPU for all other computationally-intensive operations.
 The AEP Keyper is an example of such a device.

-The modified OpenSSL code is included in the BIND 9 release, in the form of a context diff against the latest verions of OpenSSL 0.9.8, 1.0.0 and 1.0.1 are supported; there are separate diffs for each version.
-In the examples to follow, we use OpenSSL 0.9.8, but the same methods work with OpenSSL 1.0.0 and 1.0.1.
+The modified OpenSSL code is included in the BIND 9 release, in the form of a context diff against the latest versions of OpenSSL OpenSSL 0.9.8, 1.0.0, 1.0.1 and 1.0.2 are supported; there are separate diffs for each version.
+In the examples to follow, we use OpenSSL 0.9.8, but the same methods work with OpenSSL 1.0.0 through 1.0.2.

-The latest OpenSSL versions at the time of the BIND release are 0.9.8y, 1.0.0k and 1.0.1e.
-ISC will provide an updated patch as new versions of OpenSSL are released.
+The OpenSSL patches as of this writing (January 2016) support versions 0.9.8zh, 1.0.0t, 1.0.1q and 1.0.2f.
+ISC will provide updated patches as new versions of OpenSSL are released.
 The version number in the following examples is expected to change.